- Awareness & Promotion

 The OPTN is among the most comprehensive health-care oversight programs in the country.
 Every organ allocation is subject to monitoring.

-- UNOS' Department of Evaluation and Quality employs more than 40 staff members to ensure policies are followed.
+- UNOS' Department of Member Quality employs more than 40 staff members to ensure policies are followed.
 They examine patients’ listing status and organ placement offers from deceased donors.

 - UNOS routinely conducts on-site audits of patient records of all deceased donor transplant programs at least once every three years to verify that they follow OPTN bylaws and policies and the requirements of the OPTN Final Rule.
 If a situation is discovered that poses an imminent threat to patient safety or public health, an on-site review is scheduled immediately.